Visit our San Francisco Showroom

 What Are Lab Grown Diamonds?

-Lab grown diamonds are the man-made versions of natural diamonds.
-Whereas natural diamonds are formed deep within the earth's crust over the course of hundreds of millions to billion of years, lab diamonds are grown in a lab over the course of a few weeks.
-To the naked eye, lab diamonds look identical to natural diamonds and can only be distinguished by a trained Jeweler with specialized equipment.
+Lab grown diamonds are man-made twins of natural diamonds.
+Instead of forming deep in the Earth’s crust over billions of years, they’re grown in a lab in just weeks.
+To the naked eye, they look identical to natural diamonds and only a trained gemologist (with specialized equipment) can spot the difference.

 round brilliant lab grown diamond ring